alessandro-gentilini/knuth-interview-2006/README.md

 --------------------------------------------------------------------------------------------------------------------------------

 In my third year at Caltech I was also asked to teach some classes about computers.
-A group of people said, you know, Caltech doesn’t teach anything about computers, and we know that you’re consulting to Burroughs, why don’t you, why don’t you think of giving a course, just to, to offer to Caltech?
+A group of people said, you know, Caltech doesn't teach anything about computers, and we know that you're consulting to Burroughs, why don't you, why don't you think of giving a course, just to, to offer to Caltech?
 So I had also, then been giving a once only course, even before I graduated at Caltech, and they made the very unusual decision to hire me as an Assistant Professor after graduation.

-Usually a university won’t hire its own graduates, except MIT.
-But usually, you know, it’s considered bad to have inbreeding, because a department can get bogged down in one philosophy, and you usually want to bring in new blood.
+Usually a university won't hire its own graduates, except MIT.
+But usually, you know, it's considered bad to have inbreeding, because a department can get bogged down in one philosophy, and you usually want to bring in new blood.
 Well, Caltech, I guess, felt that I was sufficiently strange of blood that they, that it was okay to hire me too.

-Now, meanwhile, in the January of 1962, I’m in my second year of Caltech, and in my first year of marriage; we got married in the summer of ’61, so Jill and I had six months of wedded bliss, we started with our honeymoon, and then, and then we had a time before I was approached by Addison-Wesley to write a book about computer science, about computers.
+Now, meanwhile, in the January of 1962, I'm in my second year of Caltech, and in my first year of marriage; we got married in the summer of '61, so Jill and I had six months of wedded bliss, we started with our honeymoon, and then, and then we had a time before I was approached by Addison-Wesley to write a book about computer science, about computers.
 And in the January of ‘62, an editor from